Whitchurch to Andover walk

 - Pass to the side of a redundant metal kissing gate and head down more earthen steps as you keep straight on all the way down to the main road (Eastern Avenue).
-In more detail: ignore all ways off and in 125 metres you have allotments on your left-hand side and a playing field to your right on the far side of a hedge.
+In more detail: ignore all ways off and in 125 metres you have the start of allotments on your left-hand side and a playing field to your right on the far side of a hedge.
 At the end of the allotments go down a path between hedges and in 60 metres you come to a tarmac estate road and cross it, your onward path now visible for some distance ahead.

 - In 40 metres go through concrete bollards and in 60 metres cross an estate road: the sign on your left tells you that the path is Dene Path.
 In 200 metres cross a road and keep ahead.
-In a further 80 metres Dene Path comes to an end but you continue straight on along a tarmac road towards the church soon visible in the distance.
+In a further 80 metres Dene Path comes to an end and you continue straight on now along a tarmac road (Dene Road) towards the church soon visible in the distance.
 In 100 metres you reach the T-junction with Eastern Avenue.

-- Cross Eastern Avenue by the lights to your right and go down London Street (slightly to the left on the other side of Eastern Avenue), past the Life Cinema, Café & Bar on your left-hand side and in 100 metres passing the Forresters Arms pub on your left-hand side.
+- Cross Eastern Avenue by the lights to your right and go down London Street (slightly to the left on the other side of Eastern Avenue), past the Cameo Cinema, Café & Bar on your left-hand side and in 90 metres passing the Foresters Arms pub on your left-hand side.

 - At the top of the hill you pass the Angel pub on your left-hand side and you continue ahead, now slightly downhill.
-In 60 metres you come to a Norman arch on your right-hand side, with steps up to the church.
+In 60 metres you come to a Norman arch on your right-hand side, with steps up to St Mary's Church , Andover.

 - To visit Andover museum, turn right at the church to get to Church Close, then left to the museum at 6 Church Close.